 The algorithm to be used to order the Transfer Frames is not specified by CCSDS, but shall be defined by project organizations considering factors such as priority, release rate, isochronous timing requirements, etc.

-The Master Channel Multiplexing Function shall create an OID Transfer Frame to preserve the continuity of the transmitted stream in the event that there are no valid Transfer Frames available for transmission at a release time.
+The Master Channel Multiplexing Function when any of the coding schemes defined in references [3], [4], [5] are used shall create an OID Transfer Frame to preserve the continuity of the transmitted stream in the event that there are no valid Transfer Frames available for transmission at a release time.
 The OID Transfer Frame shall have its VCID set to the reserved value of ‘all ones’ and its MCID set to one of the allowable values.
 It is not required to maintain a Virtual Channel Frame Count for OID Transfer Frames.

+NOTE - When any of the coding schemes defined in references [6] and [7] are used, then the Master Channel Multiplexing Function does not create an OID Transfer Frame.

 NOTE – An abstract model of the Master Channel Multiplexing Function is illustrated in figure 4-17.